Don’t agree with the points raised, or think we’ve missed something from Room 101: Marketing Edition? Let us know by tweeting us @kanukadigital.

 Greenwashing, also called “green sheen,” is a form of marketing spin in which green PR, green values or green marketing is deceptively used to persuade the public an organisation’s products, aims or policies are environmentally friendly.

-For years, Volkswagen made claims that its diesel engines emitted less pollution, less greenhouse gasses, and burned “cleaner” than petrol vehicles.
+For years, Volkswagen claimed that its diesel engines emitted less pollution and greenhouse gasses, and burned “cleaner” than petrol vehicles.
 The german manufacturer promoted its supposedly “clean” cars through a high-profile marketing campaign that included Super Bowl ads, online social media campaigns, and print advertising, targeting “environmentally-conscious” consumers.
 Until it was leaked that vehicles were built with “defeat devices” so that the cars would mask the true emissions output and pass vehicle emission tests.
 Naughty.

 CSR should not be an afterthought of a business, but built into the very core of its values.
 You see, consumers can smell fake CSR efforts from a mile off.
 They seem forced.
 Shoddy.
 The connection, loose.

 Kiyoteru Tsutsui, a sociologist from the University of Michigan said:

 Companies in the developed world may respond to civil society and investors’ pressure to take social responsibility more seriously by adopting CSR frameworks, but only to appease their critics and without any attention to actual changes in their practices.

 In short, corporations use poor CSR efforts to ‘keep up appearances’.